-“When Quotas Are Not Enough: Inequalities and Political Representation in Rural India“ (with Simon Chauchard and Alyssa Heinze).
-R&R at the Journal of Politics.
+Who Actually Governs?
+Inequalities and Political Representation in Rural India (with Simon Chauchard and Alyssa Heinze).
+Conditionally Accepted at the Journal of Politics.

 Pre-Analysis Plan registered with EGAP.

-“Are Quotas in Two Dimensions Better than One?
-Intersectional Representation & Group Relations in India” (with Aliz Toth).
-SSRN Working Paper; GDP Center Human Capital Initiative Working Paper.
+Do Multi-dimensional Quotas Improve Social Equality?
+Intersectional Representation & Group Relations” (with Aliz Toth).
+Under Review; SSRN Working Paper; GDP Center Human Capital Initiative Working Paper.

-Abstract: Do quotas mandating descriptive representation dismantle social hierarchy?
-Quotas are typically utilized as solutions to a single form of political exclusion.
-But systemic oppression occurs on multiple dimensions.
-Thus, mandating political inclusion on one identity may strengthen exclusion along others.
-Are quotas mandating representation on two dimensions of identity better?
-We posit that two-dimensional quotas disrupt cross-cutting discrimination, improving inter-group relations comprehensively.
-Exploiting their quasi-random allocation, we analyze the causal effect of the world’s largest quota system for women, disadvantaged ethnic groups (Scheduled Tribes), and women from these ethnic groups in India.
-Utilizing multiple datasets covering all of mainland India since quotas’ imposition, we find that one-dimensional quotas magnify social barriers to interactions and increase inter-group conflict.
-In comparison, two-dimensional quotas consistently improve relations and diminish conflict.
+Abstract: Can quotas mandating descriptive representation dismantle social hierarchy?
+Quotas are typically utilized to resolve one form of political exclusion: gender.
+Yet systemic oppression is multi-dimensional.
+Mandating political inclusion on one identity (gender) may be insufficient.
+We posit that quotas mandating representation on two dimensions (ethnicity and gender) disrupt multi-dimensional discrimination, improving inter-group relations beyond one-dimensional women’s quotas.
+We analyze the causal effect of the world’s largest quota system, with quasi-random quotas for women, disadvantaged ethnicities, and women from these ethnic groups in India.
+Utilizing multiple datasets covering India since quota imposition, we find one dimensional gender quotas temporarily lessen barriers to inter-group interactions in public, whereas one-dimensional ethnic quotas worsen interactions.
+In contrast, two-dimensional quotas consistently diminish public and private exclusion, durably improving inter-group relations.
 Suggestive evidence indicates this relationship travels globally.
-Our results demonstrate the necessity, and limitations, of using descriptive representation to transform social relations.
+Our results demonstrate the necessity, and limitations, of using descriptive representation to improve social relations.

 “Droughts & Women’s Autonomy in Bangladesh” (with Akshay Dixit).